ritvikrao/public_systems_projects/Lab9_Parallel/README.md

 **Run the program above**: With `time ./omp4`

 Note that you may not see any performance gain--why?

-*There is little performance gain because you are using a fibonacci implementation that does a lot of repeat calculations.
+**Discuss with your partner and answer:** *There is little performance gain because you are using a fibonacci implementation that does a lot of repeat calculations.
 Also, there are a lot of thread splits that are very expensive.
 Also, the taskwait command before x+y means that slow threads can slow down the program.*

-**Discuss with your partner and answer:** *answer in a sentence here, why there may not be any performance gain here*

 #### Example 5 - Computing PI 3.1415....